About NJTA: Who We Are

 Daniel F. Becht Esq.

 Mr. Becht is executive director of the Jersey City Municipal Utilities Authority and counsel to the Newark Planning Board.
 He previously served as vice chairman of the New Jersey Lottery, chairman of the Passaic Valley Sewerage Authority and as a commissioner on the New Jersey Law Revision Commission and the New Jersey Public Broadcasting Authority.
-Mr. Becht resides with his wife and 3 children in Wall Township.
+Mr. Becht resides with his wife and 3 children in Wall Township, Monmouth County.

 Joseph W. Mrozek